2021 World Men's Curling Championship: Impact of the COVID-19 pandemic

-On April 9, the World Curling Federation announced that a positive COVID-19 test had been recorded by a player on a non-playoff team, and that the second qualification match between the United States and Switzerland would be therefore be postponed.
+On April 9, the World Curling Federation announced that a positive COVID-19 test had been recorded by a player on a non-playoff team, and that the second qualification match between the United States and Switzerland would therefore be postponed.
 The World Curling Federation postponed all games scheduled for April 10 due to additional positive tests involving a member of a playoff team.
 There were three initial positives from players on non-playoff teams who were tested as part of the exit protocols, and four close contacts were also identified.

 On April 11, following approval by Alberta Health Services (AHS), the World Curling Federation announced that play would resume, with all remaining games being played throughout the day.
 One playoff team member who had been fully vaccinated initially tested positive, but later tested negative and was cleared to participate in the playoffs.
 Enhanced biosecurity protocols were mandated for the remainder of the tournament, including additional tests before and after each game, and requiring masks to be worn on-ice.
 Canadian broadcaster TSN pulled its camera crew for the U.S./Switzerland match, and announced that the game would not be televised due to unspecified "COVID-19 issues"; the game was still broadcast via the WCF host feed.

 On April 12, all four tests were deemed false positives following an extensive review by health authorities.
 Team USA third Christopher Plys announced on Twitter that he was the playoff-bound curler who had tested positive.